World War II by country: Kenya

 During the war, Kenya was one of the most important conscription grounds for the British Army in Africa.
 During the course of the war, 98,240 Kenyans were enlisted as Askaris into the King's African Rifles (KAR), representing 30% of the unit's total strength.
 The soldiers from Kenya, of whom most were conscripted, were overwhelmingly African, and the policy of racial segregation in the British Army meant that they were commanded by white officers and NCOs.
-Blacks were not able to rise above the rank of Warrant Officer.
-Kenyan soldiers served in the successful East African Campaign against the Italians, as well as the invasion of Vichy-held Madagascar and the Burma Campaign against the Japanese, alongside troops from west Africa.
+Black people were not able to rise above the rank of Warrant Officer.
+Kenyan soldiers served in the successful East African campaign against the Italians, as well as the invasion of Vichy-held Madagascar and the Burma campaign against the Japanese, alongside troops from west Africa.
 Individual Kenyans also served in the Royal Navy and Royal Air Force.

-Fighting occurred in northern Kenya as part of the Southern Front of the East African Campaign.
+Fighting occurred in northern Kenya as part of the Southern Front of the East African campaign.
 In July 1940, Italian forces advanced as far as Buna, about 100 km south of the border with Ethiopia.
 By early 1941, the Italians had withdrawn to the border.
 In January and February 1941, British forces launched an offensive across the border into southern Ethiopia.